Hydrogen line: In cosmology

-The line is of great interest in Big Bang cosmology because it is the only known way to probe the "dark ages" from recombination to reionization.
-Including the redshift, this line will be observed at frequencies from 200 MHz to about 9 MHz on Earth.
+The line is of great interest in Big Bang cosmology because it is the only known way to probe the cosmological "dark ages" from recombination (when stable hydrogen atoms first formed) to the reionization epoch.
+After including the redshift range for this period, this line will be observed at frequencies from 200 MHz to about 15 MHz on Earth.
 It potentially has two applications.
 First, by mapping the intensity of redshifted 21 centimeter radiation it can, in principle, provide a very precise picture of the matter power spectrum in the period after recombination.
 Second, it can provide a picture of how the universe was re‑ionized, as neutral hydrogen which has been ionized by radiation from stars or quasars will appear as holes in the 21 cm background.

 However, 21 cm observations are very difficult to make.
 Ground-based experiments to observe the faint signal are plagued by interference from television transmitters and the ionosphere, so they must be made from very secluded sites with care taken to eliminate interference.
-Space based experiments, even on the far side of the Moon (where they would be sheltered from interference from terrestrial radio signals), have been proposed to compensate for this.
-Little is known about other effects, such as synchrotron emission and free–free emission on the galaxy.
+Space based experiments, including on the far side of the Moon (where they would be sheltered from interference from terrestrial radio signals), have been proposed to compensate for this.
+Little is known about other foreground effects, such as synchrotron emission and free–free emission on the galaxy.
 Despite these problems, 21 cm observations, along with space-based gravitational wave observations, are generally viewed as the next great frontier in observational cosmology, after the cosmic microwave background polarization.